THE BEST ALL ROAD WHEELS

 ZIPP 353 NSW

-Despite its 43mm to 46mm rim depth that might suggest it is an all-around wheelset, the Zipp 353 NSW doesn’t carry the momentum at aero speeds that the best all-around wheels do and climbs better than the best climbing wheels.
+Despite a depth that suggests it is an all-around wheelset, the Zipp 353 NSW wheelset doesn’t carry the momentum that the best all-around wheels do and climbs and descends nearly as well as the best, dedicated climbing wheels.
 It also performs well on everything from smooth paved roads to rough gravel ones.

 As a B-group road rider (i.e. 18-20mph/30-32kph average speed on rolling terrain rides) and regular gravel rider on everything from well-maintained dirt to gnarly, rooty, rocky, technical Class IV sections, this is my go-to all road wheelset.
 While I’m always testing a range of road, gravel, and all road wheels, the 353 NSW is the one I’ll set up when the ride call includes some long, 7%+ road climbs or I’m going to a gravel event I’ve been targeting.

-At measured weights of 1248 grams with an XDR hubset or 1268 grams with an HG one, the 353 NSW is almost freakishly light for a non-tubular wheelset.
-It’s 150 to 200 grams lighter than most of the current generation of tubeless disc carbon wheelsets and even 100 grams lighter than most climbing ones.
+At 1248 to 1268 grams, depending on the hubset you specify, the 353 NSW is almost freakishly light for a non-tubular wheelset of its depth and width.
+It’s 150 to 200 grams lighter than most of the current generation of tubeless disc carbon wheelsets and only about 100 grams heavier than the lightest, pure climbing ones.

 It’s stiff, handles extremely well, and is supremely comfortable.

 The Zipp 353 NSW is also one of the most expensive wheelsets you can buy at US$4220/£3376/€3798.
 So there’s that.
-If you’ve got the coin to join, you can order them at Competitive Cyclist, The Pro’s Closet, Performance Bike, Bike Tires Direct, and Sigma Sports.
+If you’ve got the coin to join, you can order them at BTD (BikeTiresDirect), Performance Bike, Merlin, and Sigma Sports.

 See my full review and ratings of the Zipp 353 NSW.